lingrino/vaku/README.md

 ## Contributing

-Suggestions and [contributions](https://github.com/lingrino/.github/blob/HEAD/CONTRIBUTING.md) of all kinds are welcome!
-If there is functionality you would like to see in Vaku please open an issue or pull request and I will be sure to address it.
+Suggestions and contributions of all kinds are welcome!
+If there is functionality you would like to see in Vaku please open an Issue or Pull Request and I will be sure to address it.

 ## Tests